Advanced-Vision-and-Learning-Lab/HLTDNN/README.md

 ## <a name="CitingHist"></a>Citing HLTDNN

-If you use the Passive Sonar Classification classification code, please cite the following reference using the following entry.
+If you use the Passive Sonar Classification code, please cite the following reference using the following entry.

 **Plain Text:**